KCErb/symm_base/README.md

 `SymmBase` is a [Crystal](https://crystal-lang.org) shard which provides some modules and abstract objects for use as a base for other shards.
 Specifically, it's the base module for a family of shards related to exploring Crystallographic Symmetry: [https://gitlab.com/crystal-symmetry](https://gitlab.com/crystal-symmetry).

 If you're brand new to this set of shards, I'd recommend starting with a different library, one that uses this as a base.
-For example, these base modules / classes were originally abstracted from [Symm32](https://gitlab.com/crystal-symmetry/symm32) so that shard should serve as an excellent starting place.
+For example, these base modules / classes were originally abstracted from [Symm32](https://gitlab.com/crystal-symmetry/symm32) so that shard might serve as a better starting place.

 ## Installation